MoonPoet/xaprb-src/content/talks/devopsdays-charlotte-2019-devops-for-the-database.md

 slides: "/slides/devopsdays-charlotte-2019-devops-for-the-database/"
 thumbnail: "/slides/devopsdays-charlotte-2019-devops-for-the-database/thumbnail.jpg"
 image: "/slides/devopsdays-charlotte-2019-devops-for-the-database/unsplash-photos-oyXis2kALVg.jpg"
 description: "Why is it hard to apply DevOps principles and practices to databases, and how can we get better at it?
+This talk explores real-life stories that answer these two questions, through the perspectives of teams that have changed the entrenched culture, processes, and tooling---and those who've tried."
-This talk explores real-life stories that answer these two questions, through the perspectives of teams that succeeded---and those who haven't."
+tldr: "Why is it hard to apply DevOps principles and practices to databases, and how can we get better at it?
+This talk explores real-life stories that answer these two questions, through the perspectives of teams that have changed the entrenched culture, processes, and tooling---and those who've tried."
 ---
 Why is it hard to apply DevOps principles and practices to databases, and how can we get better at it?
 This talk explores real-life stories that answer these two questions, through the perspectives of teams that have changed the entrenched culture, processes, and tooling---and those who've tried.
 <!--more-->